 David is a member of our Regulatory Committee.

 Catherine is a chartered accountant and has held senior management positions in the public and private sectors, including five years as director and Chief Executive of Maritime New Zealand.
 Catherine understands transport sector regulatory issues and has always been interested in how regulatory tools can be used to achieve safety outcomes.

-Catherine chairs our Regulatory Committee and is a member of our People and Culture Committee.
+Catherine chairs our Regulatory Committee and is a member of our People, Culture and Safety Committee.

 Patrick brings extensive expertise in urban form and transport analysis and advocacy, along with public sector governance experience to Waka Kotahi.